How Much Money Will I Have When I Retire?

 Contributing a little extra now can have a big impact later.
 Calculating how much you will need to retire is essential and only takes about 5 minutes.
 Do it now!

 Annuities are qualified plans that pay a fixed amount each year for as long as the investor lives.
 They generally pay about 5% annually, based on the amount of principle in your account at the time pay-outs begin.
 For example, if your account balance is $400,000 when you reach 65, you will receive annual payments of $20,000 for the rest of your life.
 Upon your death, beneficiaries will receive lump sum pay-outs, which vary from plan to plan.
 There are many different types of annuity plans.
 I transferred some of my 401k funds to an annuity plan with a guaranteed rate of return of 8%.
 That means that my principle will grow by at least 8% each year.
 If my investments do better than 8%, I'll get that better rate.
 When I'm ready to retire, my yearly payments will be locked in at 5% of whatever my principle is at that time, and that will continue as long as I live.

-So continuing with the example above, if the principle on my annuity is $360,320 at the time of my retirement, I'll receive that same $18,016 each year, but pay-outs will continue for as long as I live rather than just for 20 years.
+So continuing with the 401k based example above, if the principle on my annuity is $360,320 at the time of my retirement, I'll receive that same $18,016 each year, but pay-outs will continue for as long as I live rather than just for 20 years.
 Hopefully I'll live long enough for it to make a difference.
-With the economy as it is, I like the idea that my pay-outs are locked-in and can only go up.
+With the uncertainty in the world, I like the idea that my pay-outs are locked-in and can only go up.
 With my 401k, I always worried that my hard-earned money could be lost, and in fact, there have been several years where my principle went down despite contributions from my company and me.

 If you're considering an annuity, consult a financial professional.